makerbase-mks/MKS-Robin-E3-E3D/README.md

 # MKS-Robin-E3-E3D
-Include MKS Robin E3 and MKS Robin E3D two motherboard.
-Both motherboards are compatible with Ender3 machines, CR-10 machines
+Include MKS Robin E3 and MKS Robin E3D two motherboards.
+Both motherboards are compatible with Ender3 machines and CR-10/CR10S machines

 ## MKS Robin E3
-- Integrated TMC2209 UART Mode, Support SENSORLESS_HOMING (If you need use this function, you need connect DIAG by Shorting cap)
+- Integrated 4 TMC2209 dirvers on board, easy to use UART Mode and SENSORLESS_HOMING (If you need use this function, you just need to connect DIAG by Shorting cap)

 ## MKS Robin E3D
 - Pluggable drive interface